-Here is a home workout plan for teenagers that want to get fit, build some muscle and work out at home.
-This plan requires little to no equipment, so if you don’t have much money that won’t be a problem!
+With this home workout plan for teenagers you can get fit, build muscle and work out at home.
+It requires little to no equipment, so if you don’t have much money that won’t be a problem!
 This teenage workout program for beginners should work for you!

-You need compound exercises (those that work many muscles at once) and whole body workouts to build your basic strength.
+When you start you need compound exercises (those that work many muscles at once) and whole body training programs to build your basic strength.
 If you move to specialized workouts with many isolations (exercises that target just one specific muscle) too soon, it’s like you try to construct a house and put in the furniture before you are finished building the basement.

 It is a good idea to get a check-up by your doctor, to make sure everything is a-ok and you are ready to expose your body to this form of stress.